PrincetonUniversity/prga/docs/source/intro.rst

 .. code-block:: bash

+    # Re-activate virtual environment if you exited or started a new terminal session
-    cd /path/to/prga/                           # cd to the root ./envscr/activate                           # activate the virtual environment
+    #   cd /path/to/prga/                           # cd to the root
+    #   ./envscr/activate                           # activate the virtual environment
     cd examples/target/bcd2bin/tiny_k4_N2_8x8   # choose one design and one FPGA make                                        # run all the way to verification